AGENDA - DAY TWO

 AI - A tool U.S. industrial biomanufacturing cannot ignore

-Explore global advances in AI to speed bio innovation, drive efficiency and accelerate the pathway to cost parity and hear where America has opportunities to take the lead, and where it needs to catch up.
+Explore global advances in AI to speed bio innovation, drive efficiency, speed process design, and accelerate the pathway to cost parity.
+Our panel of experts will draw on example of AI at work across the industry from farm to end product, exploring what works and where the future lies.
+The session will also consider the advances that Europe and Asia are making in this field, with discussion of where America has opportunities to take the lead, and where it needs to catch up.

 Featuring: